chris-rock/testing-4-cloud/gcp-example-profile/README.md

 # Example GCP InSpec Profile

-This profile is used in the blog post [Google Cloud Platform support for InSpec](https://lollyrock.com/articles/inspec-cloud-gcp-setup/)
+This is an InSpec example profile for testing Google Cloud.
+It was developed for the blog post [Google Cloud Platform support for InSpec](https://lollyrock.com/articles/inspec-cloud-gcp-setup/).